Rockstar Leeds: Background and early years (1990–2003)

-For SCi, Möbius also developed Titanium Angels, an adaptation of the 1960s TV series Thunderbirds.
+For SCi, Möbius also developed Titanium Angels.
 The studio had been working on a game engine, Revelation, for several years and commenced the game's production when the publisher signed it onto the project in 1999.
 SCi announced Titanium Angels in January 2000 and, in September of that year, projected it to be released for the PlayStation 2 in late 2001.
 When Möbius was questioned on the game's status in October 2003, it said that the game had been cancelled "some time ago".
-With publisher The 3DO Company, Möbius developed the Game Boy Advance conversions of High Heat Major League Baseball 2002 and High Heat Major League Baseball 2003, as well as the game Army Men: Turf Wars.
-Other early Game Boy Advance project by Möbius include Bionicle, Drome Racers, and A Sound of Thunder, an tie-in for the film of the same name.
+With the publisher The 3DO Company, Möbius developed the Game Boy Advance conversions of High Heat Major League Baseball 2002 and High Heat Major League Baseball 2003, as well as the game Army Men: Turf Wars.
+Other early Game Boy Advance projects by Möbius include Bionicle, Drome Racers, and A Sound of Thunder, a tie-in for the film of the same name.
 The latter was announced at E3 2002 and scheduled to be released later that year, before the film.
-The game was finished in 2002 but remained unreleased for some time as publisher BAM!
-Entertainment was waiting for the completion of the game's console versions.
+The game was finished in 2002 but remained unreleased for some time as the publisher, BAM!
+Entertainment, was waiting for the completion of the game's console versions.
 Finally, Möbius developed the Game Boy Advance adaptation of Max Payne for Rockstar Games.

 Acquisition and PlayStation Portable projects (2002–2009)

 Around 2002, Möbius created an internal team to develop a game engine for a prospective high-performance handheld console, such as what would be a "GameCube in your hand" by Nintendo.
 The studio had annual turnovers of £1 million by 2003.
-It joined the Game Republic studio network in the same year and, in December, acquired and absorbed Yorkshire-based handheld game developer Spellbound to bring the headcount up to thirty.
+It joined the Game Republic studio network in the same year and, in December, acquired and absorbed the Yorkshire-based handheld game developer Spellbound to bring its headcount up to 30.
 When Sony announced the PlayStation Portable, it had technical specifications similar to those envisioned by Möbius for its game engine.
 The studio could quickly ready its technology for the device, which attracted three publishers that sought to acquire the studio and two that offered partnerships in which Möbius would have stayed independent.
-One of the publishers wanted the studio to create eight PlayStation Portable games annually, which Hall believed "means less love from the publisher and a bloody hard slog to get those games done".
-Rockstar Games was among those interested in buying Möbius and was the only one that did not intend for the studio of thirty-seven employees to grow quickly if acquired.
-Therefore, Möbius chose to be purchased by that company.
+One of the publishers wanted the studio to create eight PlayStation Portable games annually, which Hall believed meant "less love from the publisher and a bloody hard slog to get those games done".
+Möbius chose to join Rockstar Games as it was the only one that did not intend for the studio of 37 people to quickly expand.
 Take-Two Interactive, the parent company of Rockstar Games, acquired Möbius in March 2004 for US$4.549 million in cash.
-The deal was announced on 8 April 2004 and the studio became part of Rockstar Games as Rockstar Leeds.
+The deal was announced on 8 April 2004 and the studio was integrated with Rockstar Games as Rockstar Leeds.
 Take-Two intended for the studio to develop PlayStation Portable games and further Game Boy Advance titles.
 Necroscope, a PlayStation 2 and Xbox game based on Brian Lumley's eponymous horror novel series, was cancelled in the process.